Who We Are

 Chine holds a BA in Sociology from Boston University.

-Stephen serves as an Analyst in the TWG Accra office.
-He received his Bachelor’s Degree in computer science and management and is credited with ten years of experience in research and ICT.
+Stephen serves as an analyst in the TWG Accra office.
+He received his bachelor’s degree in computer science and management and is credited with ten years of experience in research and ICT.
 Prior to joining TWG, he managed research projects for the Noguchi Memorial Institute and Institute of Statistical, Social and Economic Research (ISSER) while providing ICT support services and training to a number of renowned Ghanaian companies.
 Stephen’s expertise is leading economic field research projects addressing important data gaps in commercial due diligence and feasibility studies.
 He has conducted research in a number of African countries at both the grass-roots and institutional levels.
 He is passionate about his work and believes that impacting others is a key purpose for life.
 He speaks Twi and Ga.

 “Whatever you have to say, God has time to listen if you have time to pray.”